kneyugn/terraform-repo-0/README.md

-# terraform-repo-0
-this repo was created with a terraform github provider
+This readme was created with terraform